Emotional Wellbeing and Mental Health

 Work to embed and further develop our provision continues and we are continuing to strive for excellence in our offer

 As education settings, schools are very used to tracking and measuring attainment of children in curriculum subjects such as English and maths.
 Teachers are confident in their skills in assessing children's academic progress and plugging gaps in leanring.
 Over the past 12 months, Woodlands have worked hare to ensure we are also able to track and measure the wellbeing of our children, staff and parents.
 At Woodlands, we utilise a platform called Bounce Together to help us to do this.
 Have a look at the case study below to find out more

-At school, we are very aware that the current lock down measures are hugely challenging and the last couple of years has been a time of real struggle for lots of our staff, parents and children.
+At school, we are very aware that the recent lock down measures have been hugely challenging and the last couple of years has been a time of real struggle for lots of our staff, parents and children.
 As you know, we are proactive in our efforts to support your emotional wellbeing and mental health and, now more than ever, we are keen to ensure we can offer support to anyone who may be struggling with this.

 The resource below has a focus on healthy lifestyles and contains lots of information and links to wider resources around 4 key components of maintaining a healthy lifestyle; Sleep, Routines, Nutrition & Physical Exercise.

 Partnership For Children have also shared some excellent resources with us to support your families emotional wellbeing.